Games client plus its

 Player-only.
 Returns a FromPublisher that prefixes every frame with this

-client has no playerId.
+throws if the client has no playerId.

 subscribeInputs(cb) → GamesSubscription